hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Adjourn

 Explanation:
-When a court case or hearing has started and then needs to be postponed until another day.
+When a court case or hearing has started and then needs to be postponed.

 For citizens use:
-Postpone
+Postpone.

 ### Adultery

 Explanation:
-One of the facts (reasons) for divorce.
-The adultery must have been with a member of the opposite sex.
+One of the facts (reasons) to support an application for divorce.
+For the purposes of divorce, adultery can only take place between members of the opposite sex.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Appeal